 Rheumatoid arthritis is an autoimmune disease in which the body’s immune system — which normally protects its health by attacking foreign substances like bacteria and viruses — mistakenly attacks the joints.
 It can lead to joint damage and deformity that cannot be reversed and is a systemic disease that can also affect the cardiovascular or respiratory systems.

 After reviewing my blood work, I met with my doctor to discuss the results and he told me he would refer me to a rheumatologist.
 As it turns out, getting a proper diagnosis for an autoimmune disorder can be very complicated, time-consuming and expensive (and I was one of the “lucky” ones who had a positive blood test result).
-Autoimmune diseases target women 75% more often than men and are one of the top ten killers of women under the age of 65.
+Women are four times more likely than men to develop an autoimmune disease, and the risk of death increases if you have one.
 Additionally, recent reports show that women’s pain is often not taken as seriously as men’s pain by doctors, so that can lead to a delayed diagnosis.
 Another obstacle is that there is currently a shortage of rheumatologists in the US, so many patients often wait several weeks or even months for their initial appointment.
 With rheumatoid arthritis, early diagnosis and intervention can be crucial to prevent joint damage and even deformity.
 My primary care doctor warned me that it may take some time to be seen by a rheumatologist and sent referrals to more than one specialist to move the process along.

 As I waited for my appointment, a part of me held out hope that maybe this would all go away, and that I was one of the rare people who had a positive rheumatoid factor without a disease.
 After all, I didn’t even have the typical symptoms.
 Then one day, while sitting at the park, my hand began to ache and cramp up.
 It was an unusually cold spring day, but I knew deep down that the cold alone didn’t explain the issues I was having with my hand that continued to hurt throughout the day.
 About a week later, I spent a night tossing and turning due to foot pain.
 The next morning, I was disturbed to find one of my toes swollen.
 I have since given it the nickname “little sausage toe” as it has yet to return to normal.
 The pain that moved throughout my body every day was one thing, but the fatigue that came along with it proved to be debilitating for me.
 I am familiar with functioning while being very tired — after all, I am a mom who survived parenting three colicky babies, but this constant fatigue was different.
 I felt as though I was coming down with the flu, that achy tired all over feeling (and slight fever) that never went away.